-- first 5 rostered Sunday shifts (representing 8 hours per shift, 40 hours in total) for the 2008-2009 financial year; - first 4 rostered Sunday shifts (representing 8 hours per shift, 32 hours in total) from the commencement of the 2009 financial year. - (B) Where the duration of ordinary shifts either is greater than or lesser than the average daily ordinary hours, the total ordinary hours worked will contribute on a proportionate basis towards the relevant Sunday shifts where payment of ordinary weekend penalties does not apply. - (C) An employee may elect to combine or convert the relevant Sunday shifts with Saturdays and/or Sundays or alternatively with Saturdays and/or Sundays and public holidays.
-Should this option be chosen a Saturday shift of 8 hours will equate to 4 hours and a public holiday shift of 8 hours will equate to 12 hours. - (D) Any approved leave (e.g. sick leave, annual leave, rostered days off, special leave) taken on one or more of the relevant Sundays (or elected alternative) will not contribute towards attaining the relevant number of Sundays stipulated in clause S3.10.3(a)(ii)(A). - (E) The prescribed number of rostered relevant Sunday shifts to be worked at ordinary time will not be accumulative and there will be no reduction in the employee's ordinary pay if the prescribed number of relevant Sunday shifts to be worked at ordinary time are not rostered and performed within each 12 month period. - (iii) For the purposes of clause S3.10.3:
+- (ii) (A) An officer will be paid ordinary time and in addition will accrue time off in lieu of penalty rates equivalent to the actual ordinary hours worked for the first 4 rostered and worked Sunday shifts per financial year (representing 8 hours per shift, 32 hours in total). - (B) Where the duration of ordinary shifts is either greater than or lesser than the average daily ordinary hours, the total ordinary hours worked will contribute on a pro rata basis towards the relevant Sunday shifts where payment of ordinary weekend penalties does not apply. - (C) An employee may elect to combine or convert the relevant Sunday shifts with Saturdays and/or Sundays or alternatively with Saturdays and/or Sundays and public holidays.
+Should this option be chosen a Saturday shift of 8 hours will equate to 4 hours and a public holiday shift of 8 hours will equate to 12 hours. - (iii) For the purposes of clause \$3.10.3: